robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective.md

 caption: "Year 1"
 ---

-In this module you'll hear an education expert talking about the features of effective classroom practice and why they are so important.
-You'll then explore the features in detail and have time to plan them into your sequences of lessons.
+In this module you’ll hear an education expert talking about the features of effective classroom practice and why they are so important. you’ll then explore the features in detail and have time to plan them into your sequences of lessons.

 ## Introduction to the module

-Go through the module introduction to see what you'll be learning.
+Go through the module introduction to see what you’ll be learning.

 Duration: 10 minutes.